ajay-9/NutriBox/README.md

 # **NutriBox Application**

 ## **Overview**

-NutriBox is an Android-based application designed to facilitate users in ordering tiffin meals conveniently.
+Nutri Box is a mobile-based platform delivering personalized, home-cooked, and nutritious meals.
+It offers flexible weekly/monthly meal plans, instant meals, and custom diet consultations, catering to busy individuals and promoting healthy, affordable eating.
 The app integrates key functionalities like Firebase authentication and real-time database for user management, a shared preferences-based cart, and Stripe integration for seamless payment processing.

 ---